overview/overview-server/README.md

 [![Build Status](http://jenkins-ci.overviewdocs.com/job/overview-server/badge/icon)](http://jenkins-ci.overviewdocs.com/job/overview-server/)

-Overview is an open source visual document mining system.
-It was originally designed for investigative journalists, but is now also used for qualitative research, e-discovery, digital humanities, etc.
+Overview is an open source document mining system that will bulk ingest many document formats and provides search, visualization, analysis and collaboration tools.
+It was originally designed for investigative journalists, but is now also used for many kinds of research, e-discovery and legal applications, digital humanities, etc.

 ## Using Overview